photobooth-app/photobooth-docs/docs/reference/api.md

-# HTTP API
+# REST API

-Following HTTP api is provided by the photobooth app.
+Following REST-API is provided by the photobooth app.
+Use it to integrate with your own clients or smart devices like buzzer.

 <swagger-ui src="openapi.json"/>